 Debug mode overhead

 Code compiled in debug mode runs slower, as expected, when compared with normal or optimized mode.
 The overhead depends on the number of debug events generated when running the application.
 A debug event is simply a pass on a call or unification port of the procedure box model.
 These debug events can be intercepted by defined clauses for the logtalk::trace_event/2 and logtalk::debug_handler/2 multifile predicates.
 With no application (such as a debugger or a port profiler) loaded defining clauses for these predicates, each goal have an overhead of four extra inferences due to the runtime checking for a definition of the hook predicates and a meta-call of the user goal.
 The clause head unification events results in one or more inferences per goal (depending on the number of clauses whose head unify with the goal and backtracking).
-In practice, this overhead translates to code compiled in debug mode running typically ~2x to ~7x slower than code compiled in normal or optimized mode depending on the application (the exact overhead is proporcional to the number of passes on the call and unification ports; deterministic code often results in a larger overhead compared with code performing significant backtracking).
+In practice, this overhead translates to code compiled in debug mode running typically ~2x to ~7x slower than code compiled in normal or optimized mode depending on the application (the exact overhead is proportional to the number of passes on the call and unification ports; deterministic code often results in a relatively larger overhead when compared with code performing significant backtracking).

 One aspect of performance, that affects both Logtalk and Prolog code, is the characteristics of the Prolog VM.
 The Logtalk distribution includes two examples, bench and benchmarks, to help evaluate performance with specific backend Prolog systems.
-A table with results for a subset of the supported systems is also available in the Logtalk website.
+A table with results for a subset of the supported systems is also available at the Logtalk website.
 But note that multiple factors affect the performance of an application and the benchmark examples and their results only provide a partial assessment.